-Procedures, including grievance and whistle-blowing mechanisms, have long been in place to encourage prevention, detection, reporting, and management of all types of misbehaviour, harassment and abuse.
-Through these mechanisms, all staff members are encouraged to report inappropriate behaviour or abuse either through their management line or through specific reporting channels, using dedicated email addresses – and outside any hierarchical lines.
+Procedures, including grievance mechanisms, are in place to encourage prevention, detection, reporting, and management of all types of misbehaviour, harassment and abuse.
+Through these mechanisms, all staff members are encouraged to report inappropriate behaviour or abuse either through their management line or through specific reporting channels outside any hierarchical lines, using dedicated email addresses.
 Victims or witnesses in the communities where MSF works are likewise encouraged to report misconduct to us so that allegations can be properly addressed.

-A broad awareness campaign has been carried out at MSF for several years to inform all staff of the mechanisms available to them to report abuse.
+Broad awareness activities are carried out to inform all staff of the mechanisms available to them to report abuse.
 This information is shared through specific communications, including in printed staff manuals, and is conveyed in briefings, field visits and trainings.
-Specific awareness sessions are also regularly organized at field level.
 Moreover, e-briefings and learning modules related to behaviour and management of abuse are regularly updated and improved.

-MSF’s first priority when misbehaviour is reported is the safety and health of the potential victims and of the whistle blower.
-Immediate attention is given to support the victim, which can include providing psychological and medical care, and securing legal support.
+Our first priority when misbehaviour is reported is the safety and health of the potential victims.
+Immediate attention is given to provide support, which can include psychological and medical care, and securing legal assistance.

 MSF always respects the victim’s decision to bring – or not – a matter to justice.
 In the event of sexual abuse against minors, MSF’s policy is to report the case to judiciary authorities depending on the child’s best interests and availability of such procedures.

 While the 2018 figures show an increase in the reporting of incidents of unacceptable behaviour compared to 2017, we still believe this picture to be a significant underestimate – this is likely due to a combination of challenges around both under-reporting and data gathering.